 “Net Requirement” means the amount of electric power that a customer may purchase from BPA to serve its Total Retail Load, minus amounts of its Dedicated Resources shown in Exhibit A, as determined consistent with Section 5(b)(1) of the Northwest Power Act.

+“New Capacity Credit” means a capacity credit applicable to customers that provide BPA access to capacity not otherwise committed to the customer’s load which, as determined solely by BPA, either: 1) reduces the Administrator’s capacity obligations; or 2) can be used by BPA to help meet the Administrator’s capacity obligations, as described in Section 4.3.6.2.

-“New Credit” means an amount of revenue credited to the applicable Cost Pool but for which no credit category exists in Table 2.
+“New Credit” means an amount of revenue credited to the applicable Cost Pool but for which no credit category exists in Table 2-1.

-“New Expense” means an expense allocable to the applicable Cost Pool but for which no expense category exists in Table 2.
+“New Expense” means an expense allocable to the applicable Cost Pool but for which no expense category exists in Table 2-1.